About Evonne Goolagong-Cawley

 From the GNDC, mentored school scholarships and employment opportunities are offered.
-Since 2005, Evonne has awarded scholarships to outstanding camp participants at schools around Australia.
+Since 2005, Evonne has awarded and assisted with scholarships to outstanding camp participants at schools around Australia.

 Another scholarship student, Kyah Stewart who was given her first racquet by Evonne when she was eight, received the Group Training Australia Australian Trainee of the Year (Indigenous) Award in 2010 and has since been rewarded with a full development officer role with the NSW Government.
 Kyah has now turned full cycle and is working as the National Projects Manager at the Evonne Goolagong Foundation.